hosadeghpour/Primes-near-powers-of-the-odd-primorial-admissible-offsets-density-and-what-does-not-help/README.md

 ## Data

-`b399051.txt` and `b399052.txt` are the OEIS b-files for the Fortunate-type functions, covering `p` from 5 to 5281.
+`b399051.txt` and `b399052.txt` are the OEIS b-files for the Fortunate-type functions of Section 10, giving all 699 and 701 computed values respectively, for `p` from 5 to 5281.
+Each line is an index and a value, in the format the OEIS expects.

+`run_B_10h.sh` and `run_rented.sh` are the driver scripts for the two large runs reported in Section 9.

 ## Sequences